 However, all this grandeur pales beside the university’s library.
 This Baroque treasure is a heavily gilded showcase for the immense wealth of Portugal during the 18th century.
 The tables are carved from gleaming rosewood and dark mahogany looted from colonies in South America and India, and the ceiling is densely painted with allegorical frescoes.

-The three two-story salons hold tomes that date from the 16th–18th centuries, covering academic subjects from law and philosophy to theology and medicine.
+The three two-storey salons hold tomes that date from the 16th–18th centuries, covering academic subjects from law and philosophy to theology and medicine.
 Access to the library is tightly controlled to help conserve the books in such a humid climate.
 Most intriguingly, a small colony of bats is released into the interior each night, to eat any insects that might harm the books.

 Outside of the school, you can still find hints of the country’s Moorish heritage in the souq-like narrow streets of the old town.
 At the top of a steep hill, the Alta is where the wealthy have historically lived, and the area is filled with well-preserved buildings.